A Study Course

 This is an interfaith course.
 It includes the teachings and wisdom of many religions.
 A deliberate attempt was made to draw directly on the original holy writings, for example the Bible.
 Only occasionally, secondary source materials are used.
 The participants will notice that some sections feature predominantly Baha’i sources.
 One could explain this with the fact that the writer of the course is a Baha’i.
 It is unavoidable that this has influenced the author’s thinking, but not the selection of texts.
 Scriptures were selected for their relevance in the context of climate change.
 That’s why different religious scriptures are not represented equally in quantity.
 However, the respect shown for all religions is the same.
 Any faith group can use this course.
 The most interesting study groups may be those that represent the most diversity in the participants.

 The course contains 9 classes.
 They can be studied on average within 11 sessions of about two and half hours’ duration.
-The facilitator's guide explains how to use the course creatively, how to adapt it to the needs and wishes of the participants, and how to shorten the course to 8 sessions or use it as a weekend workshop.
+The Facilitator's Guide (see next section below) explains how to use the course creatively, how to adapt it to the needs and wishes of the participants, and how to shorten the course to 8 sessions or use it as a weekend workshop.

 Some videos have been added to this recent edition.
 (They replace the power-point presentations that were part of the original 2009 course.)